cosmos/governance/submitting.md

 Ensure that you "pin" the PDF file so that it continues to be available on the network.
 You should get a URL like this: https://ipfs.io/ipfs/QmSMGEoY2dfxADPfgoAsJxjjC6hwpSNx1dXAqePiCEMCbY

 Share the URL with others and verify that your file is publicly accessible.

+The reason we use IPFS is that it is a decentralized means of storage, making it resistant to censorship or single points of failure.
+This increases the likelihood that the file will remain available in the future.

 ## Formatting the governance proposal
 Prior to sending the transaction that submits your proposal on-chain, you should create a JSON file containing the information that will be stored on-chain as the governance proposal.
 Begin my creating a new text (.txt) file.
 When you're done, save the file as a .json file.